carise/ml-zoomcamp-capstone2/README.md

 I have provided all the data I processed and trained on.
 You can find the raw dataset in `data/` and the cleaned and padded images in `cleaned_padded_data/`.

-To run the `remove_duplicates.py` file, you'll need to have `tkinter` available.
+To run the `remove_duplicates.py` file, you'll need to have `tkinter` available (the functionality using `tkinter` allows the user to pick which image to keep out of the duplicates).
 The more recent versions of python 3.11 might not have `tkinter` compiled in, so you'll need to refer to other documentation to do that (e.g. [StackOverflow](https://stackoverflow.com/questions/76105218/why-does-tkinter-or-turtle-seem-to-be-missing-or-broken-shouldnt-it-be-part)).
 As mentioned already, I've already provided all the cleaned data, so you can skip this part unless you're curious about how it works.
 I'm also aware that there are other scripts and AI-assisted duplicate image removal, but I did not want to create other dependencies just to do a simple image deduplication.

 ```
 # in same directory where data/ lives